affinidi/reference-app-affinidi-vault/generator/starlette/template/README.md

 ## Feedback, Support, and Community

 [Click here](https://github.com/affinidi/reference-app-affinidi-vault/issues) to create a ticket and we will get on it right away.
-If you are facing technical or other issues, you can reach out to us on [Discord](https://discord.com/invite/jx2hGBk5xE).
+If you are facing technical or other issues, you can [Contact Support](https://share.hsforms.com/1i-4HKZRXSsmENzXtPdIG4g8oa2v).

 ## FAQ